t3mr0i/QuizWorld/CONTENT_MODERATION.md

 # Content Moderation System

-QuizWorld implements a comprehensive content moderation system to ensure that all quiz content is appropriate, educational, and safe for all users while maintaining creative freedom for legitimate educational and entertainment purposes.
+QuizWorld implements a balanced content moderation system to ensure that all quiz content is appropriate and safe for users while allowing creative freedom for legitimate educational and entertainment topics including alcohol, religion, history, and other legal subjects.

 ## Overview